-Exercising your guinea pig is a vital component of their care to ensure they live happy and healthily.
+Exercising is a vital component of guinea pig care to ensure they live happily and healthily.

-It helps keep your guinea pig in good shape and provides them with enrichment.
+Aside from keeping your guinea pig healthy, it also helps keep them in good shape and provides them with enrichment.

 You should aim to give your guinea pig around 3 to 4 hours of free-range time each day, particularly if their habitat is small.